alexshapalov/alexshapalov/README.md

 - RailsLA conf(www.railsla.com)
 - RailsLA meetup

-- 🤔 I’m looking for help with
+- Write a post with VSCode,
+- add a link to GitHub
+- Add the link to other popular ruby sites
-- 📫 How to reach me:
+- Add to Twitter!

 -->